-Games Workshop has a complicated history with the concept of licensed Warhammer games.
-The company has been quite reserved about it in the past – this despite some very high-profile successes in the early days – but even when it finally started to open the gates more generally it took a while for the quality to match the demand.
+So, you want to know about the best Warhammer games?
+Or perhaps you’re eyeing up some Warhammer 40k games?
+Games Workshop has a complicated history with licensing their tabletop worlds.
+The company has been quite reserved about it in the past – even despite some very high-profile successes in the early days – but even when it finally started to open the gates more generally it took a while for the quality to match the demand.

-With that in mind, we’ve compiled a round-up of ten of our top picks, four from fantasy-land, and six from the grimdark.
-We were going to keep it 50/50 but to be honest there’s far less fantasy games than 40k, and far more mediocre choices.
+With that in mind, we’ve compiled a round-up our top picks of games from fantasy land, as well as the grim darkness of the far future.
+We were going to keep it 50/50 but to be honest there are far less fantasy games than 40k games, and far more mediocre choices at that.
 We’ve also not strictly speaking gone for the ‘best of the best’, although most of these options are considered pretty good; we’ve chosen notable titles that are worth highlighting for more specific reasons as well.

 Here is a list of excellent Warhammer games: